KenAtopos/KenAtopos/README.md

 # Hi, Welcome to my Github 👋

 #### Hello there!
-I'm Ken, a dedicated web developer and software engineer with a passion for creating innovative solutions and tackling complex challenges.
+I'm Ken, a dedicated web developer with a passion for creating innovative solutions and tackling complex challenges.

 I love collaborating with fellow developers, exchanging knowledge, and contributing to open-source projects.
 Feel free to explore my repositories to get a glimpse of my work and interests.
 If you'd like to connect, discuss projects, or share ideas, don't hesitate to reach out!
 Let's build the future together!